improving-minnesota/react-workshop/labs/lab-04-flux.md

 },
 ```

-- Now we just need to hook up our component to its store by registering as a listener for changes and reacting accordingly:
+- Now, we just need to hook up our component to its store by registering it as a listener for changes.
-  - When the component is initially rendered to the browser, we want to request the list of employees and register to listen for changes on the store.
+  - When the component is initially rendered to the DOM, we want to request the list of employees and listen for changes on the store.
   - When the store's state changes, we just need to update the component's state with the store's new state.
   - When the component is removed from the DOM, we want to stop listening for change events on the store.